AusClimateService/npcp/reports/phase1/phase1_report.md

 This scaling can be thought of as binning the data
 (in this case, a histogram with 500 bins).

-A typical valid data range might be -30C to 60C for daily maximum temperature (tasmax), -45C to 50C for daily minimum temperature (tasmin), or 0mm to 1250mm for daily precipitation (pr).
+The default options for the QME method were used in this study.
-The following scaling formulas (used in the NPCP intercomparison) map the valid range of data values across the 500 integer values/bins:
+Valid values ranged from -30C to 60C for daily maximum temperature (tasmax), -45C to 50C for daily minimum temperature (tasmin), or 0mm to 1250mm for daily precipitation (pr), and the following scaling functions were applied:
 - (tasmax + 35) * 5
 - (tasmin + 55) * 5
 - alog(pr + 1) * 70, where alog is the natural logarithm

-A small value of 0.1mm would have a scaled value of alog(0.1 + 1) * 70 = 6.7,
+For example, a small value of 0.1mm would have a scaled value of alog(0.1 + 1) * 70 = 6.7,
 which is rounded to an integer value / bin number of 7.
-The largest valid rainfall amount of 1250mm would have a scaled value of alog(1250 + 1 ) * 70 = 499.2 (rounded to 499).
+Similarly, the largest valid rainfall amount of 1250mm would have a scaled value of alog(1250 + 1 ) * 70 = 499.2 (rounded to 499).

 Once the clipping and scaling has been performed (i.e. once the data has been binned), the quantile corresponding to each of the populated bins in the scaled model data is determined.
 The transfer function represents the arithmetic difference between each model bin value and the value of the same quantile in the scaled observations.
-Those differences are then added to all the model data points in each bin respectively.
+Those differences are then added to all the model data points in each bin, respectively.
-Similar to ECDFm, there is the option to apply the transfer function in a multiplicative rather than addition fashion, but additive is the default for all variables (even precipitation).
+Similar to ECDFm, there is the option to apply the transfer function in a multiplicative rather than additive fashion, but additive is the default for all variables (even precipitation).

-To avoid potential overfitting or an excessive influence of very rare events, before the adjustment factor for each bin is applied to the model data the factors for the N most extreme high and extreme low bins (typically N=3) are replaced by the value from the neighbouring histogram bin (i.e., the histogram bin that is one place less extreme than the third highest value in the sample).
+To avoid potential overfitting or an excessive influence of very rare events, before the adjustment factor for each bin is applied to the model data the factors for the N most extreme high and extreme low bins (the default value of N=3 was used here) are replaced by the value from the neighbouring histogram bin (i.e., the histogram bin that is one place less extreme than the third highest value in the sample).
 The reference to _extremes_ in the name of the method is a nod to these tweaks